geroalexander/cc-famly/README.md

-# cc-recap
+# cc-famly

 A web application built with React.js that allows the user to checkin and checkout children from an external API.
 Uses pagination to display 5 children at a time.

 ### Starting the development environment